kuro-zetsu/unwritten_pages/README.md

 Then open http://localhost:5173 in your browser and start writing!

----

-## **Notes**

-- This app uses [JSONPlaceholder](https://jsonplaceholder.typicode.com) as a mock API.
-Because it’s a demo service:
-  - Changes like edits and deletions won’t persist after a page refresh
-  - Some actions (like PUT or DELETE) might respond as if they worked — but they don’t really save

 ## **Screenshots**

 - Default state of the app, with placeholder entries fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/posts?_limit=9):